-- The proponent is required to bring all operational waste (i.e., scraps of rope) back to shore and to ensure it is disposed or recycled in accordance with provincial regulations and/or municipal bylaws. - Except in accordance with the conditions of a permit issued under the Marine Mammals Regulations, the proponent cannot fish, attempt to kill or move a marine mammal. - The proponent is required to avoid disturbing marine mammals and to conduct work in an orderly fashion that generates minimal amounts of interactions. - When shellfish are transported and released in another watershed, the provincial Fisheries Regulations for NB require that those organisms have no disease or disease agent and that the organisms have no adverse effect on the genetic characteristics or size of fish populations of the receiving watershed.
-The proponent is therefore required to obtain the necessary license to release or transfer shellfish and/or an Import permit from the NB Introductions and Transfers Committee. - As appropriate for an over-wintering oyster aquaculture site, the proponent is required to conduct regular health inspections of its stock as per the conditions of the DAA permits and to report any disease outbreak immediately to DFO.
+- The proponent is required to bring all operational waste (i.e., scraps of rope) back to shore and to ensure it is disposed or recycled in accordance with provincial regulations and/or municipal bylaws. - Except in accordance with the conditions of a permit issued under the Marine Mammals Regulations, the proponent cannot fish, attempt to kill or move a marine mammal. - The proponent is required to avoid disturbing marine mammals and to conduct work in an orderly fashion that generates minimal amounts of interactions.

+- When shellfish are transported and released in another watershed, the provincial Fisheries Regulations for NB require that those organisms have no disease or disease agent and that the organisms have no adverse effect on the genetic characteristics or size of fish populations of the receiving watershed.
+The proponent is therefore required to obtain the necessary License to release or transfer shellfish and/or an Import permit from the NB Introductions and Transfers Committee. - As appropriate for an over-wintering oyster aquaculture site, the proponent is required to conduct regular health inspections of its stock as per the conditions of the DAA permits and to report any disease outbreak immediately to DFO. - The proponent is required to properly dispose of dead or moribund oysters on-land rather than discarding them into the surrounding waters. - The proponent is required to size anchors appropriately, or to install them permanently, to prevent dragging under tension or adverse weather conditions. - The proponent should be aware that eelgrass (Zostera marina) is considered fish habitat.
+Except in accordance with the conditions of a License issued under Section 44 of the Fisheries Act or an authorization to destroy fish habitat under Section 35 of the Fisheries Act, the proponent cannot harvest or knowingly destroy marine plants.

-- The proponent is required to properly dispose of dead or moribund oysters on-land rather than discarding them into the surrounding waters. - The proponent is required to size anchors appropriately, or to install them permanently, to prevent dragging under tension or adverse weather conditions. - Access to the intertidal zone by motor vehicles other than boats is prohibited under provincial regulations, unless operating such vehicle on ice or on frozen ground that is completely covered by snow.
+Access to the intertidal zone by motor vehicles other than boats is prohibited under provincial regulations, unless operating such vehicle on ice or on frozen ground that is completely covered by snow.